detain/interserver_vps_soap_api_docs/README.md

 Parameter|Description
 ---------|-----------
 username|The login/email adddress used to signup
-password|Your account password[1]
+password|Your account password

-[1]This is temporary and will be changed to an API specific key at some point
+*This is temporary and will be changed to an API specific key at some point

 ### Output

 String output, the Session ID if successfull, otherwise a blank string